marc4gov/cryptomarcs/README.md

 npx hardhat request-random-crypto-marc --contract 0xBed46e9C277F71419E02A23Bb795Deda5E876B17 --network kovan
 ```

 Now you can use the hardhat commands in the `tasks` directory to get new RandomCryptoMarcs and do API calls.
 API-endpoint is `https://competenties.fnctn.nl/api/OP-<number>` and PATH is `essentialCompetences.0.code`.
-Be sure to have both contracts funded with LINK.
-And generate at least 15 RandomCryptoMarcs before continuing.
+Make sure to have both contracts (`RandomCryproMarc` and `APIConsumer`) funded with LINK.
+And generate at least 15 RandomCryptoMarcs before moving on.

 ## Image Generation

 The second part is about generating the images for the RandomCryptoMarcs, using the HashLips Art Engine, primarily in `src/main.js`.
-I altered some funtions to accomodate for the random number generation, as input to the layering of the resulting images.
-Main function is `startCreating` where the call to the RandomCryptoMarc contract is made.
-Set the contract addresses to the deployed ones.
-According to the layer config in `src/config.js` this command wil generate a number of images and corresponding metadata json-files in the `build` directory, like so:
+I altered some functions to accomodate for the random number generation, as input to the layering of the resulting images.
+Main function is `startCreating` where the call to the RandomCryptoMarc contract is made and the resulting random numbers are compared to the weight of the layers.
+Set the contract addresses to your corresponding deployed ones.
+According to the layer config in `src/config.js` the next command wil generate a number of images and corresponding metadata JSON files in the `build` directory, like so:

 ```bash
 npm run build2